Parsis cricket team in England in 1886

 The Parsi tour of England in 1886 (Note: In some older sources, Parsee is used as the name of the people as it was the colonial English spelling, but the name is now commonly written as Parsi.) was the first cricket tour of England by a team from India.
-While the tour was singularly unsuccessful for the Parsis in terms of results, it paved the way for another trip by them two years later and more tours by English teams to India in the next decade.
+While the tour was singularly unsuccessful for the Parsis in terms of results, it led to another trip by them two years later and more tours by English teams to India in the next decade.

 Background

 The Parsis in Bombay were probably the earliest local community in India to take up cricket.
 Vasant Raiji recounts that Parsi schoolboys were being coached in 1839 and, when they grew up, they formed the Oriental Cricket Club in 1848.
 In 1876, the prominent Parsi player A. B. Patel formed the Parsee Cricket Club.

 In 1877, the Parsis played their first match against Bombay Gymkhana.
 The earliest plan at a tour of England by a Parsi team was made by A. B. Patel in 1878.
 It fell through when Patel got involved in a libel suit and was unable to proceed with the plans.

 A few years later, Patel, with the help of B. B. Baria and Dr Dhunjishaw Patel, made another attempt to organise the tour.
 C. W. Alcock, the Secretary of the Surrey Cricket Club served as the agent for the team in England.
 Robert Henderson, a Surrey professional, acted as the coach.